Batrachochytrium salamandrivorans

 Another study estimated that this species had diverged from B. dendrobatidis in the Late Cretaceous or early Paleogene.
 While initial susceptibility testing showed frogs and caecilians seemed to be resistant to Bsal infection, it was lethal to many European and some North American salamanders.
 East Asian salamanders were susceptible but able to tolerate infections.
 The fungus was also detected in a more-than-150-year-old museum specimen of the Japanese sword-tailed newt.
 This suggests it had originally emerged and co-evolved with salamanders in East Asia, forming its natural reservoir, and was introduced to Europe rather recently through the trade of species such as the fire belly newts as pets.
 The Asian origin hypothesis for Bsal is supported by additional studies which have found Bsal in wild urodela populations in Asia and in animals of Asian origin being transported via the pet trade.
 Since the pathogen's initial discovery, it has been found in several additional areas across Europe in both wild and captive populations.
 One study was able to detect Bsal in 7 of 11 captive urodele collections.

 The description of this pathogen and its aggressiveness raised concern in the scientific community and the public, fearing that it might be a rising threat to Western hemisphere salamanders.
-On January 12, 2016, the U.S. government issued a directive that prohibited the importation of salamanders in order to reduce the threat posed by B. salamandrivorans.
+On 12 January 2016, the U.S. government issued a directive that prohibited the importation of 20 genera of salamanders in order to reduce the threat posed by B. salamandrivorans.
+On 10 January 2025, the U.S. government added 16 more genera of salamanders to the 2016 regulation, thus prohibiting the importation of 36 genera into the United States.